 - The temperatures are too hot – When the ambient temperature is too warm for dahlias, it increases their metabolic needs and causes them grow too fast.

 Despite our most valiant efforts, most home environments tend to be lower in light and have warmer temperatures than really is optimal.
-We just wanted you to be aware of this and as you watch your dahlia grow and it starts to stretch, you may need to move it to a space that is cooler and has more light.
+Watch your dahlia as it grows and starts to stretch.
+You may need to move it to a space that is cooler and has more light.
 You may also use supplemental lighting.
 See our blog referenced below where we discuss grow lighting.

 The Best Time to Plant Dahlia Tubers

 Plan on planting dahlia tubers on or around St. Patrick’s Day.
 Why St. Patrick’s Day?
-We all know that St. Patrick’s Day is a magical day, but on the plant side of things, there is nothing special about St .Patrick’s Day – except 4 leaf clovers!
+We all know that St. Patrick’s Day is a magical day, but on the plant side of things, there is nothing special about St .Patrick’s Day.
 It’s just a day that most people remember, and green is the theme of that day.

-In all seriousness, mid-March to the beginning of April is the best time for growing dahlia tubers in our Edmonton area – this gives the plant time to get started and to develop enough growth so that it can be pinched back to bulk up and get ready for blooming.
+Mid-March to the beginning of April is the best time for growing dahlia tubers in the Edmonton area – this gives the plant time to get started and to develop enough growth so that it can be pinched back to bulk up and get ready for blooming.